derllock/Node-Mongo-Rest_Api/README.md

 # simple_Rest_Api
-revising node fuctionalities one step at a time, moving up
+revising node fuctionalities one step at a time, moving up<br>
+a full crud application for apple products with extensive error handling and uses MongoDB